Tnxec2/amazfit-gts2mini-watchface-react/README.md

 this is my just for fun project.

-this is a Web-Based watchfaces json crate tool for Amazfit Gts2 watch.
+this is a Web-Based watchfaces json crate tool for Amazfit Gts2Mini / BipU / Bip3 watches.

 Open from github pages: